Career / Getting Experience

 Project 7: Configure a Password Manager on All Devices

 To help decide whether or not you'll need a password management system, simply go to the Have I Been Pwned site and enter your email address.
-Now think about those accounts that have been compromised.
-Did you use the same or similar logon credentials for other important accounts?
+Now, think about those accounts that have been compromised.
+Did you use the same or similar login credentials for other important accounts?

-A password manager protects against this vulnerability by creating passwords that are unique and strong for each of your online accounts, and you never have to remember or even know the password.
+A password manager protects against this vulnerability by creating unique and strong passwords for each of your online accounts.
+You never have to remember or even know the password.
 Research carefully to choose a password manager that will work on all of your devices and within all applications.
 You don't want to create a strong password within your web browser and then find you have to type it manually into a particular app.

 Project 8: Implement Mobile Device Management